-F. Application Information
+F. Application Information 2023

-- 1. Great Schools for Nevada CSP Management Team will provide a pre-application informational session and budget technical assistance session for prospective applicants.
-All applicants are encouraged to attend, see Table 1: Application Elements & Important Dates. - 2.
-Submit application in accordance with the timeline included in Table 1, and see the Application section below to understand the requirements for the application narrative and supporting application documents that are required. - Each new school, replication, or expansion planning to apply for a subgrant must have completed the high stakes Letter of Intent (LOI) and Eligibility form which will be evaluated to meet CSP requirements, and then applicants will be invited to complete the full Application found in Great Schools for Nevada CSP Application portal (linked here). - 4.
-All pages of the narrative must be standard letter size, $8\frac{1}{2}$ x 11" using 12-point font in Arial, Calibri or Times New Roman, double-spaced, one-inch margins.
-Application narratives should not exceed 45 pages.
-Application narratives and supporting documents will be uploaded in the online application portal.
+- 1. Great Schools for Nevada CSP Management Team will provide a pre-application conference and technical assistance session for prospective applicants.
+All applicants are encouraged to attend, see Table 1: Application Elements & Important Dates. - Submit application in accordance with the timeline included in Table 1, and see the Application section below to understand the requirements for the application narrative and supporting application documents that are required. - 3.
+Each new start-up school, replication, or expansion planning to apply for a subgrant must have completed the high stakes Letter of Intent (LOI) and Eligibility form which will be evaluated to meet CSP requirements, and then applicants that meet eligibility and LOI evaluation will be invited to complete the full Application found in Great Schools for Nevada CSP Application portal. - 4.
+All pages of the subgrant application narrative must be standard letter size, 81⁄2 x 11" using 12-point font in Arial, Calibri or Times New Roman, double-spaced, one-inch margins.
+Application narratives must not exceed 50 pages.
+Tables may only be used to further describe a data point, a list of roles, or for a general timeline.
+Tables will also follow the 12-point font in Arial, Calibri, or Times New Roman and cannot contain more than 4 lines of text, single spaced.
+Application narratives and supporting documents will be uploaded in the Great Schools for Nevada CSP Application portal.